Jim Gannon: Port Vale

-Results continued to go against the Vale though, as on 19 March they lost 3–0 at Accrington Stanley, and as a result dropped out of the play-off zone for the first time in the season.
+Vale's poor form continued and on 19 March they dropped out of the play-off places for the first time all season following a 3–0 defeat at Accrington Stanley.
 Ugly post-match scenes at the Crown Ground saw Geohaghon confront fans who singled him out for abuse, whilst Gannon was ushered quietly out of the back door.
 Roberts told the media "I don't think the manager likes me and, to be honest, I don't like him".
 Rumours circulated that Gannon would soon be on his way out.
 These rumours were proved accurate two days later, as Gannon's departure was confirmed by the club.
 Hugely unpopular with Vale supporters, his sacking was "quick and with little emotion", whilst his poor man-management skills helped to earn him the dubious honour of having the shortest reign in the club's history.
 Despite this he did receive credit for spotting the potential talent in a teenage Sam Morsy, and for bringing Tom Pope to the club.
 Gannon himself made a statement on his website declaring his disappointment in the club's decision to terminate his contract after such a short period of time, and also bemoaned that he "wasn't able to add many new players [to the squad]".
-The "Valiants" continued to struggle under caretaker manager Mark Grew, winning just two of their remaining ten games, and finishing 2010–11 in eleventh place.
+The "Valiants" continued to struggle under caretaker manager Mark Grew, winning just two of their remaining ten games, and finishing 2010–11 in 11th place.